saramic/simple-banking-service-code-challenge/README.md

         - [x] add rspec via `bundle add rspec` with defautls
         - [x] add ruby 3.2.2 (latest non preview) using [asdf](https://asdf-vm.com/)
-    - [ ] add a `make check-tools` to confirm that the right version of ruby etc are installed
+    - [x] add a `make check-tools` to confirm that the right version of ruby etc are installed
-    - [ ] instructions for it to just work? would Docker be a better default
+    - [🔜] instructions for it to just work? would Docker be a better default
     - [x] an end to end test, say `spec/features`
-    - [ ] how to run this? and what is the output? maybe apply the "simple system" guiding principle and just create a unix terminal app in `bin/simple_banking_service.rb`
+    - [x] how to run this? and what is the output? maybe apply the "simple system" guiding principle and just create a unix terminal app in `bin/simple_banking_service.rb`
     - [x] a simple way to run it? say `make` as it is on every computer